DarkGhostHunter/Laraguard/README.md

 You're free on how to show these codes to the User, but **ensure** you show them one time after a successfully enabling Two Factor Authentication, and ask him to print them somewhere.

-> These Recovery Codes are handled automatically when the User issues a Code.
-If it's a recovery code, the package will use it and invalidate it.
+> These Recovery Codes are handled automatically when the User validates one.
+If it's a recovery code, the package will use and mark it as invalid.

 The User can generate a fresh batch of codes using `generateRecoveryCodes()`, which automatically invalidates the previous batch.